Boot Firmware Overview

 image

-For advanced evaluation a user can customize boot firmware using Yocto or the corresponding kit PetaLinux BSP.
-Refer to BootFW BOOT.BIN Generation page for pointers on how to generate BOOT.BIN.
+For advanced evaluation, you can customize the boot firmware using Yocto or the corresponding kit PetaLinux BSP.
+For pointers on how to generate BOOT.BIN, refer to BootFW BOOT.BIN Generation page.
 Yocto or PetaLinux BSP can be used to generate a new BOOT.BIN that is then loaded to the QSPI user A/B partition and custom SD card contents summarized in the following diagram:

 image